Hong Kong had a tough time in 2019 and suffered from a weakened economy, the ongoing trade war between the US and China, and violent protests.

 Giving you an example, Sun Hung Kai Properties is a Hong Kong-based developer that acquired 131,000 square meters of residential land at Hong Kong’s old airport for USD 3.2 billion, making an all-time high record.

 In the last few years, we’ve seen several major developers from Mainland China entering the Hong Kong market as well.
 These companies have pushed many traditional developers out of the market with their high bids, which has also resulted in increased real estate prices.

 Hong Kong is one of the richest regions in the world with a GDP per capita of around USD 47,000.

 There’s a big upper class with much money to invest.
 Combine this with a great influx of wealthy foreign investors, especially from Mainland China, and you probably get the equation.

-Foreign investors have flocked to the Hong Kong market thanks to the high rental yields.
-But rental yields are currently in decline, in the end of the first half of 2018, rental yields dropped to 2.6%, the lowest level in two decades:
+Previously, foreign investors flocked to the Hong Kong market thanks to its high rental yields.
+But, rental yields are currently in decline and in July 2020, rental yields dropped to 1.8% for larger homes.
+Below is a summary: